bakeunbin/inverse_mix_column_precalculated/README.md

 	d [j] = (c [j] << 1) ^ (0x1b & h) ^ a [j];
 }
 ```
+It uses AES-NI's AESIMC instruction to verify the results of both pre-calculator function and regular function.
 # Sample result
 ## Hardware Spec.
 ```c++